 - I anticipate developing both personally and professionally from an international experience.

-- I have a deep interest in the culture, history, and language of the country, which I am excited to continue to explore and experience.
+- I have a deep interest in the country's culture, history, and language, which I am excited to continue to explore and experience.

 - As someone who prides themselves on their ability to communicate across cultures, I believe I would be the perfect fit for a program that incorporates students from around the globe.

-- I have never traveled or lived abroad, but I think I will like it.
+- I have never travelled or lived abroad, but I will like it.

-- Every time I have traveled it was a bad experience, but I'm hoping this time will be different.
+- Every time I have travelled, it has been a bad experience, but I'm hoping this time will be different.

-- Although I have never lived or studied abroad before, I love to travel and experience new cultures, and therefore, I'm looking for an opportunity to expand my horizons while doing something I love.
+- Although I have never lived or studied abroad before, I love to travel and experience new cultures.
+Therefore, I'm looking for an opportunity to expand my horizons while doing something I love.

-- Although I have never been abroad, I have done a lot of research to make sure this country is the right match for me.
-I also look forward to the challenge of living and studying independently abroad, which I am sure I am ready to handle.
+- Although I have never been abroad, I have researched to ensure this country is the right match for me.
+I also look forward to the challenge of living and studying independently abroad while I integrate into Canadian culture and student life.

-Chances are that you are not going to be the only international student at your university.
-Whether introverted or extroverted, recruiters need to know that you will be able to adjust to your new environment and handle multicultural interactions with maturity.
+Understandably so, you are not the only international student at your university.
+Whether introverted or extroverted, recruiters need to know that you can adjust to your new environment while handling multicultural interactions with maturity.

 - I'm always the life of the party or the loudest in the room, so I know I will make friends easily.

-- I plan on keeping to myself so that I will not upset or offend anyone.
+- I plan on keeping to myself, so I will not upset or offend anyone.

-- I am the kind of person who gets along well with others due to being open and considerate of people and their beliefs.
+- I am the type of person who gets along well with others due to being flexible, open and mindful of people from all walks of life.